Chart Color Schemes

 Infrastructure

-Ooralea has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+Ooralea has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified five projects likely to affect the region.
-Key projects are Mackay Technology Park, The Gardens at Ooralea, Ooralea Local Plan, and Mackay Aquatic and Recreation Complex (Mackay ARC).
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified five projects that could impact this region.
+Notable ones are Mackay Technology Park, The Gardens at Ooralea, Ooralea Local Plan, and Mackay Aquatic and Recreation Complex (Mackay ARC).
 Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.